microsoft/clrmd/Documentation/TypesAndFields.md

     }

 At the very basic level, walking elements of an array is quite simple.
-`GCHeapType.IsArray` will tell you the type is an array.
+`ClrType.IsArray` will tell you the type is an array.
 Use the `GetArrayLength` function to get the length of the array, and either `GetArrayElementValue` or `GetArrayElementAddress` to get the address or value of the field, respectively.
-Similar to fields, `GCHeapType` also provides the `ArrayComponentType` property, telling you the component type of the array.
+Similar to fields, `ClrType` also provides the `ArrayComponentType` property, telling you the component type of the array.
 You can use: `type.ArrayComponentType.HasSimpleValue` or `type.ArrayComponentType.ElementType == ClrElementType.ELEMENTTYPEVALUETYPE` to